szabolcsdombi/zengl/docs/index.rst

     | A buffer object to be used as the index buffer.
     | The default value is None and it means to disable indexed rendering.

+**indirect_buffer**
+    | A buffer object to be used as the indirect buffer.
+    | The default value is None and it means to disable indirect rendering.

 **short_index**
     | A boolean to enable ``GL_UNSIGNED_SHORT`` as the index type.
     | When this flag is False the ``GL_UNSIGNED_INT`` is used.
     | The default value is False.

-**primitive_restart**
-    | A boolean to enable the primitive restart index.
-The default primitive restart index is -1.
-    | The default value is True.

 **cull_face**
     | A string representing the cull face.
 It must be ``'front'``, ``'back'`` or ``'none'``